 Google Pixel 6 price and release date

-The Google Pixel 6 was unveiled on October 19 alongside the Google Pixel 6 Pro.
-Both devices have a global release date of October 25.
+The Google Pixel 6 was unveiled on October 19 alongside the Google Pixel 6 Pro, and each of these smartphones were released on October 25.

 We should reiterate that the above price is a starting point; it may be higher in your region due to different versions sold by carriers.
 In the US, Google sells its own version of the Pixel 6 that only has sub-6 5G, while Verizon and AT&T sell a variant that supports sub-6 and mmWave for a higher price – $699 and $739, respectively.